Ion Mihai Pacepa: Programmed to Kill

-In 2007, Ivan R. Dee published Pacepa's book Programmed to Kill: Lee Harvey Oswald, the Soviet KGB, and the Kennedy Assassination that argues Lee Harvey Oswald was recruited as a KGB agent.
-According to Pacepa, Soviet Premier Nikita Khrushchev ordered the assassination of John F. Kennedy, then changed his mind but was unable to stop Oswald.
-Pacepa wrote that Jack Ruby was subsequently instructed to kill Oswald in order to silence him.
-The work was said to rely heavily on the work of the Warren Commission, the House Select Committee on Assassinations, and Edward Jay Epstein.
+In 2007, Ivan R. Dee published Pacepa's Programmed to Kill: Lee Harvey Oswald, the Soviet KGB, and the Kennedy Assassination, in which Pacepa argued that Lee Harvey Oswald had been recruited by the KGB.
+Pacepa argued that Soviet Premier Nikita Khrushchev initially ordered the assassination of President John F. Kennedy, later rescinded the order, but was unable to stop Oswald.
+He further claimed that Jack Ruby was instructed to kill Oswald to prevent him from revealing the alleged Soviet connection.
+The book drew heavily on material from the Warren Commission, the House Select Committee on Assassinations, and the work of Edward Jay Epstein.